-The Council's Director of Corporate or Adult services or such other officer delegated by him/her to carry out the functions allocated to that post by these Rules.

-Director of Resources

-The Council's Director of Resources or such other officer as may be designated chief finance officer by the Council as being responsible for the

-Council's finances or any other officer delegated by him/her to carry out the functions allocated to that post by these Rules.
+Director of Resources The Council's Strategic Director of Resources or such other officer as may be designated chief finance officer by the Council as being responsible for the Council's finances or any other officer delegated by him/her to carry out the functions allocated to that post by these Rules.

-EU Procedure

-The procedure required by the EU where the Total Value exceeds the EU Threshold (see section 5).
+- EU Procedure The procedure required by the EU where the Total Value exceeds the EU Threshold (see section 5). - EU Threshold The contract value at which the EU Public Procurement Regulations apply (see Rule 16.3). - EU Procurement Public Contract Regulations 2006.and Public Contracts (Amendment) Regulations 2009 Regulations establish the terms governing contracts to be awarded during a given period, in particular with regard to price and, where appropriate, the quantity envisaged.

-EU Threshold

-The contract value at which the EU Public Procurement Regulations apply (see Rule 16.3).

-EU Procurement Regulations Public Contract Regulations 2006.

-Framework Agreement

-An agreement between one or more authorities and one or more economic operators, the purpose of which is to establish the terms governing contracts to be awarded during a given period, in particular with regard to price and, where appropriate, the quantity envisaged.
+Framework Agreement An agreement between one or more authorities and one or more economic operators, the purpose of which is to